-CPS Handbook §6151.3 Notification Requirements and Schedule CPS Handbook §4113.5 Consult the Attorney Ad Litem, Guardian Ad Litem, and CASA Representative CPS Handbook §4211.6 Placements into Operations on Heightened Monitoring (HM) and Schedule CPS Handbook §4142 Enter the Placement Change Information in IMPACT Placing Children Who Have Intellectual and Developmental Disabilities (IDD), Primary Medical Needs (PMN) or Complex Medical Needs Child Placement Forms page CBC 2085 series forms Form 2625 Child Caregiver Resource DFPS IMPACT Functionality Guide CPS Handbook §11210 Meeting the Requirements for Medical and Dental Services 3 in 30 Resource Guide Sexual Incident History Resource Guide Appendix B: Emergency Placement Process Flow Charts Appendix D: Medical Consenter Chart T3C System Blueprint Texas Child-Centered Care (T3C) System and Placement Resource Guide
+CPS Handbook §6151.3 Notification Requirements and Schedule

+CPS Handbook §4113.5 Consult the Attorney Ad Litem, Guardian Ad Litem, and CASA Representative

+CPS Handbook §4211.6 Placements into Operations on Heightened Monitoring (HM) and Schedule

+CPS Handbook §4142 Enter the Placement Change Information in IMPACT

+Placing Children Who Have Intellectual and Developmental Disabilities (IDD), Primary Medical Needs (PMN) or Complex Medical Needs

+CBC 2085 series forms

+Form 2625 Child Caregiver Resource

+DFPS IMPACT Functionality Guide

+CPS Handbook §11210 Meeting the Requirements for Medical and Dental Services

+3 in 30 Resource Guide

+Sexual Incident History Resource Guide

+Appendix B: Emergency Placement Process Flow Charts

+Appendix C: Medical Consenter Chart

+T3C System Blueprint Texas Child-Centered Care (T3C) System and Placement Resource Guide

-The emergency placement process is used when DFPS makes a referral to EMPOWER for a child or youth who is in immediate need for paid foster care placement and services and is not currently served by EMPOWER.
+The emergency placement process is used when DFPS makes a referral to 4Kids4Families for a child or youth who is in immediate need for paid foster care placement and services and is not currently served by 4Kids4Families.
 Immediate need for an emergency referral is if placement is needed within seven (7) hours.
 Therefore, this process will be used for all emergency removals in addition to any child or youth requiring immediate paid foster care placement and services.

-For emergency removals, if DFPS does not have physical possession of the child/youth, the EMPOWER Director of Intake and Placement may give approval for EMPOWER Intake and Placement Specialist to begin searching for placement.
-The 4-hour period will only begin once EMPOWER has accepted the referral as complete and the best interest of the child must always be taken into consideration.
+Note: For emergency removals, if DFPS does not have physical possession of the child/youth, the 4Kids4Families Director of Intake and Placement may give approval for the 4Kids4Families placement coordinator to begin searching for placement.
+The 4-hour period will only begin once 4Kids4Families has accepted the referral as complete and DFPS has physical possession of the child/youth.
+If the 4-hour mark has passed, DFPS will need to transport the child/youth to the agreed upon location to complete the transfer to 4Kids4Families.

-The section below reflects the specific steps a DFPS Worker must take to request and complete an emergency foster care placement from EMPOWER.
+The section below reflects the specific steps a DFPS Worker must take to request and complete an emergency foster care placement from 4Kids4Families.